philgyford/django-hines/README.md

 `HINES_FIRST_DATE`: Day Archive pages will 404 for days before this date. e.g.
 `2000-03-15`.
 Default is `False` (dates of any age allowed).

-`HINES_CLOUDFLARE_ANALYTICS_TOKEN`: e.g. `'32bc47e0f'` etc. If present, the
-Cloudflare Web Analytics tracking code will be put into every page, using this token.
-This value is taken from the `HINES_CLOUDFLARE_ANALYTICS_TOKEN` environment variable.
-Default is `''`.

-`HINES_GOOGLE_ANALYTICS_ID`: e.g. `'UA-123456-1'`.
-If present, the Google
-Analytics Tracking code will be put into every page, using this ID.
-This value is taken from the `HINES_GOOGLE_ANALYTICS_ID` environment variable.
-Default is `''`.

 `HINES_HOME_PAGE_DISPLAY`: Defines how many of different kinds of thing to display on the sites's home page.
 The `'weblog_posts'` uses the `slug` of each